shawn1m/overture/README.md

   `C:\\path\\to\\file.txt` in the configuration.
 + MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
 + CacheSize: The number of query record to cache, use `0` to disable.
-+ RejectQtype: Reject inbound query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.
++ RejectQType: Reject inbound query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.

 #### Domain file example (regex match)